CONIFA Asia Cup

-The CONIFA Asian Football Cup, also known as the CONIFA Asia Cup, is an international football tournament organized by CONIFA, an umbrella association for states, minorities, stateless peoples and regions unaffiliated with FIFA.
+The CONIFA Asia Cup is a continental football tournament organized by CONIFA for representative teams of nations, minorities, and isolated regions within Asia that are unaffiliated with FIFA.
+While the tournament focuses on the Asian continent, it has a global scope with participating ethnic communities from North America and Europe.

 History

 Lisbon 2023

-CONIFA announced the first Asian Cup, featuring 3 teams, would be held in August 2023 with games played at Alcochete, near Lisbon, a second stage was announced to be played in the UK was never held.
+CONIFA announced the first Asia Cup, featuring 3 teams, would be held in August 2023 with games played at Alcochete, near Lisbon, a second stage was announced to be played in the UK was never held.

 London 2025

-CONIFA announced a second edition of the Asian Cup would be held in July 2025 with games played in Walton-on-Thames, near London.
+CONIFA announced a second edition of the Asia Cup would be held in July 2025 with games played in Walton-on-Thames, near London.
 The tournament would again feature 3 participating teams.